yiisoft/yii2-elasticsearch/README.md

 Requirements
 ------------

-elasticsearch version 1.0 or higher is required.
+This extension works with elasticsearch version 1.0 to 4.x. elasticsearch 5.0 is currently not supported.

 Installation
 ------------